Cuba reports 9 new cases of COVID-19 over the past 24 hours -

 Cuba reports 9 new cases of COVID-19 over the past 24 hours

-During his daily press briefing held Tuesday morning, Dr. Duran said that over the past 24 hours — up to 12 midnight Monday night — fortunately, no patients died from the coronavirus.
+During his daily press briefing held Monday morning, Dr. Duran said that over the past 24 hours — up to 12 midnight Sunday night — fortunately, no patients died from the coronavirus.
+This is the ninth consecutive day that there have been no additional deaths from coronavirus on the island.
 A total of 83 patients have died from COVID-19 in Cuba over the past several months.

-To date, 1,827 patients have recovered — with 1 patient released from hospitalization during the day on Monday.
+To date, 1,868 patients have recovered — with 6 patients released from hospitalization during the day on Sunday.

 Edited by Ed Newman